Cross Currents Sea Kayaking

 Cost: $125

-This is the second of three Intro courses.
+This is the second of two Intro courses for 2026 (the first is June 6).
 It is designed for people who have just started out (or are about to).
 The whole point of it is to get you feeling comfortable and confident in your boat and to become aware of the safety issues associated with kayaking.
 And to have fun doing it!

 Note: you need to have your own boat for this course.
 We may be able to make one or two rental boats available.